Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Introduction

 \subsection{Structure of the paper}

 Section~\ref{sec:background} gives the needed background on the theory of FPT, and the WSP\@.
-Section~\ref{sec:WSP-FPT} describes the notions of patterns central for the discussed algorithms.
-Section~\ref{sec:algorithm} gives the new PBT algorithm in detail and demonstrates that it is FPT\@.
-Section~\ref{sec:PB-form} gives the new PB formulation PBPB of the WSP\@.
-(Associated with this, \ref{ap:encoding-constraints} gives details of encoding of various UI constraints.)
-Section~\ref{sec:analysis-of-approaches} gives a descriptive comparison of the workings of the PBT algorithm, the existing algorithm~\cite{JOCO2014} which we call here Pattern User-Iterative (PUI), and the PBPB encoding.
+Section~\ref{sec:WSP-FPT} introduces the notion of a pattern, central for the algorithms we discuss.
+Section~\ref{sec:algorithm} describes the new PBT algorithm in detail and demonstrates that it is FPT\@.
+Section~\ref{sec:PB-form} provides the new PB formulation PBPB of the WSP, (associated with this, \appendixA{} gives details of encoding of various UI constraints.), along with the CSP encoding.
+Section~\ref{sec:analysis-of-approaches} provides a descriptive comparison of the workings of the PBT algorithm, the existing algorithm~\shortcite{JOCO2014} which we call here Pattern User-Iterative (PUI), and the PBPB encoding.

-Section~\ref{sec:testbed} introduces the instance generator that we use for the experiments and shows how there is a phase transition, that has the expected properties of a standard phase transition.
-Some more technical aspects related to the PT are given in two appendices: \ref{ap:estimated-PT} gives an analytical computation to estimate the location of the phase transition; \ref{ap:PT-forced} gives empirical evidence of freezing of variables around the PT region, i.e.\ of variables whose values are forced by the instance -- a phenomenon expected from PT\@.
-Section~\ref{sec:experiments} gives the results of empirical comparisons of the algorithms and their scaling behaviours with reference to the PT, with some more results reported in \ref{sec:100k}.
+Section~\ref{sec:testbed} introduces the instance generator that we use for computational experiments.
+Some more technical aspects related to the PT are given in \appendicesBandC{}.
+Section~\ref{sec:experiments} provides the results of empirical comparisons of the algorithms and their scaling behaviours with reference to the PT, with some more results reported in \appendixD.
+Finally, in Section~\ref{sec:conclusion} we discuss overall conclusions and potential for future work.